 On the same coastal walk, we notice that our mind has been working through that problem, so we switch our attention outwards to our body and senses; to the sound of the waves brushing the shore, the squawk of seagulls overhead, the beautiful, rugged coastline that dips into the sea, and the sun glinting across the water.
 We feel connected, peaceful, and relaxed.
-The problem may not have gone away, but we feel in a calmer mood to sit down and properly explore a creative solution later that day.
+The problem may not have gone away, but we feel calmer and are in a better mood to sit down and properly explore a creative solution later that day.

 One of the key steps in developing a more mindful approach is to begin noticing the difference between the indirect world of our thoughts and the reality of direct experience.